nanoframework/nf-interpreter/docs/vscode-debug-instructions.md

 (see [Build instructions documentation](build-instructions.md))

 In order to launch the debug session you'll need to create and setup a *launch.json* file, located in the .vscode folder.
-We recommend that you use the provided an script [debug-setup.ps1](..\debug-setup.ps1) to help get you up and running quickly.
+We recommend that you use the provided script [debug-setup.ps1](..\debug-setup.ps1) to help get you up and running quickly.

-A template file [launch.TEMPLATE.json](..\.vscode\launch.TEMPLATE.json) also exists for those that prefer, Just copy and rename it to *launch.json* and then adapt its content to your requirement (see below).
+A template file [launch.TEMPLATE.json](..\.vscode\launch.TEMPLATE.json) also exists for those that prefer.
+Just copy and rename it to *launch.json* and then adapt its content to your requirement (see below).

 Here's what you need to change in order to adapt the template file to your setup and make it more suitable to your working style and preferences.
 - name: here you can name each of the launch configurations to help choosing the appropriate one when launching the debug session.
 These could be for example: "nanoBooter for Discovery 4", "nanoCLR for Nucleo F091RC", "test featureXYZ for Discovery 4".